juji-io/datalevin/planner.md

 ### Pivot scan

-`EnCla` also allows us to use pivot scan [1] that returns multiple attribute values in a single index scan for star-like attributes.
+`EnCla` also enables us to use pivot scan [1] that returns multiple attribute values in a single index scan for star-like attributes.

 ### Query graph simplification